 Our History

-As a charity, we have undergone rapid expansion in the past few years, following the merger of the Brain Tumour UK, Samantha Dickson Brain Tumour Trust and the Joseph Foote Trust.
-Our work is inspired by Samantha and Joseph, who sadly lost their lives to a brain tumour, and every person who has been affected.
+The Brain Tumour Charity was established following the merger of Brain Tumour UK, the Samantha Dickson Brain Tumour Trust and the Joseph Foote Trust.
+Our work is inspired by Samantha and Joseph, who sadly lost their lives to a brain tumour, and anyone who has been affected by this set of diseases.

 In 2015 we launched ‘Defeating Brain Tumours’ – our ambitious strategy to unite the brain tumour community in the pursuit of our shared vision: a world where brain tumours are defeated.